TheEighthDay/AICITY_HSNB/README.md

 # Code Release for AICITY_2022 Track3 HSNB Team
-we make good use of the multi-view synchronization among videos, and conduct robust Multi-View Practice (MVP) for driving action localization.
+We make good use of the multi-view synchronization among videos, and conduct robust Multi-View Practice (MVP) for driving action localization.
 To avoid overfitting, we finetune SlowFast with Kinetics-700 pre-training as the feature extractor.
 Then the features of different views are passed to ActionFormer to generate candidate action proposals.
 For precisely localizing all the actions, we design elaborate post-processing, including model voting, threshold filtering and duplication removal.
 ![](data/frame.jpg)
 More details can be found in our workshop paper: **MVP: Robust Multi-View Practice for Driving Action Localization**.
 To be updated.